-We consider that there may be people in BWP's supply chains who will be at higher risk of modern slavery than our direct workforce.
-Our risk assessment continues to focus on our tier 1 suppliers.
+BWP considers that there may be people in its supply chains who will be at higher risk of modern slavery than BWP's direct workforce.
+BWP's risk assessment continues to focus on the tier 1 suppliers.
 Over time, our aim will be to increase the scope of risk assessment to include material suppliers at tier 2 levels.
-Many of our suppliers are of a size that they are also reporting entities under the Modern Slavery Act
+Many of BWP's suppliers are of a size that they are also reporting entities under the Modern Slavery Act.

-The following risk factors have been identified as having the potential to be directly linked or may contribute to modern slavery in our supply chains from time to time:
+The following risk factors have been identified as having the potential to be directly linked or may contribute to modern slavery in BWP's supply chains from time to time:

-- Use of low-skilled, contract and/or migrant labour - o Subcontracting and use of third-party labour hire agencies - The procurement of some imported construction materials, supplies or building equipment (where modern slavery may have been involved in their manufacture) - Outsourcing of operations by suppliers to countries with weak or opaque commitments to human rights - o Cost competitiveness of suppliers tendering for construction projects.
+- Use of low-skilled, contract and/or migrant labour - Subcontracting and use of third-party labour hire agencies - The procurement of some imported construction materials, supplies or building equipment (where modern slavery may have been involved in their manufacture) - Outsourcing of operations by suppliers to countries with weak or opaque commitments to human rights - o Cost competitiveness of suppliers tendering for construction projects.